María Conchita Alonso: Career

 In 1995, she became the first Latin-born actresses to star in a Broadway show, playing Aurora in Kiss of the Spider Woman.
 She later acted in the romantic comedies Chasing Papi (2003) and The Last Guy on Earth (2006).

 Alonso was cast to play Lucía, the mother of Gabrielle Solis, on the ABC series Desperate Housewives.
 The episode aired on February 19, 2006.
 She was in the Latin version, Amas de Casa Desesperadas, for Univision Network.
 She was a guest star in the live-action film of the comic book El Muerto and appeared in the film Material Girls (2006).

 Alonso hosted VH1's ¡Viva Hollywood! on April 13, 2008, with Carlos Ponce.
 She portrayed Sam in the werewolf horror film Wolf Moon, directed by Dana Mennie.

 Alonso appeared in Rob Zombie's The Lords of Salem, released in 2013.
 Her latest film, a fantasy short titled The Secret of Joy, features her alongside fellow Venezuelan actor Carlos Antonio León, Spanish actress Laura Bayonas, and Brazilian actress Ana Carolina Da Fonseca in a story that aims to bring awareness about pediatric cancer.

+Maria Conchita signed with management firm All Parts Move in 2023.
+She is currently (2025) touring extensively as part of the 'Despechadas' tour in Mexico, with solo performances and a cabaret style show called 'Sin Verguenza', which goes into her life and her ups and downs.
+A new 'Tropical' - a first for her - album is scheduled for release in the fall of 2025, produced by Latin Grammy winning producer Fabian Rincon, with a first single 'Acariciame Salsa' out June 27, 2025.